Newcastle : Medieval defences

-Like the Romans, the Normans recognised the strategic importance of this bridging point and in September 1080, Robert Curthose, eldest son of William the Conqueror, returning from a military expedition in Scotland, built a castle of earth and wood on the site of the Roman fort, overlooking the bridge.
+Like the Romans, the Normans recognised the strategic importance of this bridging point.
+In September 1080, Robert Curthose, the eldest son of William the Conqueror, who was returning from a military expedition in Scotland, built a ‘castle of earth and wood’ on the site of the Roman fort overlooking the bridge.
 The Anglo-Saxon church seems to have been enclosed within its walls.

 In 1172 the ‘new castle’ as it was named, was rebuilt with a stone keep by Maurice the Engineer (Mauricius Caementarius) who was working for Henry II.
 Most of the stonework of the present keep dates from this period.

 The castle was built partly as a defence against the threat of Scottish raids but more significantly it kept the unruly locals in check.
-The murder of the Norman appointed Bishop of Durham by a mob across the river at Gateshead in May 1080 was probably an important factor in the decision to build a castle on the Tyne later that year.
+The murder of the Norman-appointed Bishop of Durham by a mob across the river at Gateshead in May 1080 was probably an important factor in the decision to build a castle on the Tyne later that year.

 A medieval walled town grew up around this new castle which became an important stronghold in the northern defences against the Scots.
 Its military importance stimulated trade and commerce and the expanding town developed into a major sea port.
-By 1300 Newcastle’s importance was such that it was permitted to appoint its own mayor and a century later the town became a county in its own right, independent of Northumberland, which lay outside its walls.
+By 1300 Newcastle’s importance was such that it was permitted to appoint its own mayor and a century later the town became a county in its own right.
+It became independent of Northumberland, which lay outside its walls.

 In 1247 a major addition to the castle was constructed to the north of the keep in the form of a gateway.
 Built on the orders of Henry III, this gateway is known today as the Blackgate.